Lebanon-based automotive manufacturer earns recognition for recent expansion

 Growth is nothing new to the Lebanon-based ADVICS Manufacturing Ohio, Inc., and its most recent expansion earned it recognition from local economic developers.

 On May 3, ADVICS earned a Growth Award from the Regional Economic Development Initiative (REDI) Cincinnati.
 Based on feedback from a panel of local economic development practitioners, ADVICS was named as one of four winners.
-Others Growth Award winners include Aprecia Pharmaceuticals, Barclaycard US and Robert Bosch Automotive Steering.
-These four projects were selected from more than 190 completed throughout the three-state, 15-county Greater Cincinnati region in 2015.
+Other Growth Award winners include Aprecia Pharmaceuticals, Barclaycard US and Robert Bosch Automotive Steering.
+These four projects were selected from more than 190 completed throughout the three-state, 16-county Cincinnati region in 2015.